Abdulbaqui07/AAVE-Lending-and-Borrowing/README.md

 ## Source code

-The source code included is the updated version of the protocol, reengineered to it's initial version like (ETHLEND) with only support of lending and borrowing.
+The source code included is the updated version of the protocol, re-engineered back to it's initial version like (ETHLEND) with only support of lending and borrowing.
 Eventual changes (smart contracts updates, bug fixes, etc.) will be applied through subsequent merge requests.

 ## Steps to Implement